zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_13_en-US_FREE_WILL.md

 | N+1 | Moderate | Developing capacity |
 | N+2 | Lower (initially) | Beginning capacity |

-As civilizations develop, their coherence—and thus their agency—increases.
+As civilizations develop, their coherence, and thus their agency, increases.

 ### 7.3 The Gnosis and Freedom Connection